Koninklijke Schouwburg: Renovation

 In 1992, a glass building was attached to the left side of the building with the ticketing desks, designed by the Belgian architect Charles Vandenhove.
 In 1997-1999 the Koninklijke Schouwburg was again extensively renovated - in part to guarantee fire safety.
 The municipality of The Hague, the owner, paid 31 million guilders to make the necessary changes designed by Vandenhove.
 The stairways were considered dangerous, and replaced by two main stairways fully made out of glass on both sides of the main hall.
 An elevator was installed for visitors, technical facilities were modernized, ventilation was improved and new chairs with more leg space were installed.

 On 18 September 1999 the Koninklijke Schouwburg was reopened by the alderman Louise Engering, followed by the premiere of "Oude Mensen" by the Nationale Toneel (directed by Ger Thijs).
 In 2006/2007 new halls/rooms were added at the back of the building for practice, offices and workshops.

-In 2017, the Nationale Toneel merges with Theater aan het Spui, another major stage company in The Hague, to Het Nationale Theater - which plays in multiple theaters across the city, including the Koninklijke Schouwburg.
+In 2017, the Nationale Toneel merged with Theater aan het Spui, another major stage company in The Hague, to Het Nationale Theater - which plays in multiple theaters across the city, including the Koninklijke Schouwburg.
 The three salons at the first floor at the front of the building are in use as salon and can be rented separately.